 4. Set Up a Free Trial for New Users

 Some users might never decide to pull the trigger without trying out a membership for themselves.
-By enabling a free trial, you don't lose out on new members, but you might be able to convince a lot of people you wouldn't otherwise have reached.
+By enabling a free trial, you don't lose out on new members, and you might be able to convince a lot of people you wouldn't otherwise have reached.

 As a rule of thumb, we recommend that you limit free trials to your most basic membership tier.
-You can set up a limited free trial period using MemberPress:
+You can set up a limited free trial period using MemberPress.

 5. Create a Blog and Post New Content Often

-Content marketing is not a ‘get-rich-quick' scheme, however.
+Content marketing is not a get-rich-quick scheme, however.
 Blogging can help you get more user signups, but it usually takes time for a blog to gain traction.